ArkEcosystemArchive/docs-legacy/docs/basics/what-is-an-ark-address.md

 ARK uses the [SECP256k1](https://en.bitcoin.it/wiki/Secp256k1) curve from the [elliptic curve digital signature algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) (ECDSA).

 ECDSA generates the private key and the public key pair from a unique 32-bytes-size seed.
-As the seeds are not very human readable, we have the option to generate the seed from something more convenient&nbsp;: a passphrase.
+As the seeds are not very human readable, we have the option to generate the seed from something more convenient : a passphrase.

 The passphrase is a written in simple readable text.
 It often consists of twelve words according to the [Bitcoin Improvement Protocol #39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) (BIP39).
 The usage of the protocol is not mandatory as a seed can be generated from any kind text, but is recommended.
 A passphrase needs enough complexity and has to be random enough in order to be considered secure.